MKVarun/Speech-enhancement-GAN/README.md

 </div>

+We observed that removing the activation function from the last layer, which predicts the mask for both our explicit CNN and explicit GAN, improved cleaned speech quality as shown in table 3.
+This is because a linear activation aids in generating a more flexible mask which can take up values in the desired ranges without restriction.

 <div align="center">
   <img height = 500px src= "Images/Predictions.PNG">
 </div>

-<p align="center"><b>Fig. 3: Predictions of implemented models</b></p>
+<p align="center"><b>Fig. 4: Predictions of implemented models</b></p>

-We observed that removing the activation function from the last layer  which predicts the mask for both our explicit CNN and explicit GAN, aided in generating a more flexible mask which can take up values in the desired ranges without restriction, hence, making our model a better pragmatic choice.
-Also, the experimentation of using both standardised data and normalised data showed that using normalised data yields better results as shown in table 2.
-Furthermore, we established that the usage of masks (explicit models) yields significantly better results than the implicit models which directly predicts the spectrogram.

 ## System Information
 - Python >= 3.0